 What is Photo Rejuvenation?

 Photo rejuvenation involves the treatment of surface skin irregularities such a fine lines, enlarged pores and benign pigmented and vascular lesions by using a light based system such as a laser.
 At Territory Laser Clinic we use the Candela GentleMax Pro medical grade laser.
-We were the first clinic in the Northern Territory to own and operate Candela medical grade lasers and Dermal Therapists' Holly and Stephanie are both Syneron Candela Laser Certified Practitioners.
+We were the first clinic in the Northern Territory to own and operate Candela medical grade lasers and Dermal Therapists Holly Copping is a Syneron Candela Laser Certified Practitioners.

 Treating pigmented lesions

 Laser is indicated for the treatment of the following benign lesions: